 I converse most days with christians who have various christian beliefs, and who purport to support those beliefs by quoting scriptures they think establish what they claim to be true.
-It is quite common to have more than one christian in a conversation, and for them each to disagree with each other, and both to have scriptures to back their contentions.
+It is quite common to have more than one christian in a conversation, and for them each to disagree with each other, and both to have scriptures they think support their contentions.

 But, in the end, with disagreements over doctrines, either one side is right and the other is wrong, or they are both wrong.
 But, how could either side be wrong if they both have scripture that supposedly bolsters their beliefs?

 If one says that someone can be saved, but then lose his salvation, and the other says that salvation cannot be lost, and they both have scriptures that seem to agree with their assertions, isn’t it scripture, then, that contains error, for there is no way for them both to be right?

 If one contends that the bride will be on the earth during the tribulation, and the other says that the bride will be removed from the earth before the tribulation, and both show passages of scripture that appear to state exactly what they are claiming, isn’t the problem with the scriptures?
 How could scripture support two opposing sides of an argument when there is no possible way for both to be correct?

 There are currently over 41,000 christian denominations that all purport to believe and teach the same bible, and yet, they all disagree with one another to some extent, otherwise they wouldn’t be separate denominations.
 So, is merely teaching the words of scripture enough to establish truth?